Romyadhy/HelpdeskITSupport-System/listbug.md

 - [x] Confirm box in select priority by admin
 - [x] Notes in daily report ticket snapsho modal, its not config first
 - [x] Bugs in durations tickets calculations, the hours not calculate, its calcutate minuiete only.
+- [ ] Datetime didn't setup into WITA using own helper yet (there's missmatchs between this).

 ## Unfinished Features